gjone124/se_project_express/README.md

 16)uploading front end to the server & configuring ngnix to serve the front end

-17)setting up server crash testing
+17)setting up server crash testing (supposed to be removed after review is passed)

 18)adding a link to the updated website (hosted on a custom domain) in se_project_react's README.md file